-- Access to adequate shelter remains below standard in all the refugee camps in Ethiopia with only 49% of the refugee population living in adequate shelter.
-In Assosa camps, only 12% of the refugee population has access to adequate shelter. - Working with various shelter partners across the operation, UNHCR continues to improve the shelter gaps in all the refugee camps.
-80% of the planned emergency shelters and maintenance of existing transitional shelters have been achieved.
-In the Tigray region, shelter activities were halted due to the Tigray situation. - UNHCR continues to provide shelter assistance to IDP returnees.
-In the West Guji and Gedeo region, 134 shelters were completed out of 150 planned shelters planned for 2020.
+- Access to adequate shelter remains below the standard in all the refugee camps in Ethiopia with only about half of the refugee population living in adequate shelter. - Working with various shelter partners across the operation, UNHCR continues to improve the shelter gaps in all the refugee camps.
+In 2020, the completion rate for the planned construction of new shelters and maintenance of existing transitional shelters stood at 68% with delays attributed to scarcity of construction materials and limited availability of labour due to COVID-19-related movement restrictions. - In the Tigray region, shelter activities were halted due to the Tigray situation. - UNHCR continues to provide shelter assistance to IDP returnees.
+In the West Guji and Gedeo region, all the planned 150 shelters were completed and occupied by the beneficiaries.